Skip to content

 Computes the square root of the Int value num.
 Returns the result rounded to the nearest integer.
 If there are two equally close integers, rounding is done toward the even one.

-Attempts to specify a negative value of num throw an exception with exit code 5: Integer out of expected range.
+Attempts to specify a negative value for num throw an exception with exit code 5: Integer out of expected range.

 Usage examples: